The chayote or christophine: planting, caring for, and harvesting

 The harvest and storage of fruits

 The harvest of chayotes spreads from late August to October or November.
-The vegetable-fruits must obligatorily be harvested before the first frosts which would irreparably destroy them.
+The vegetable-fruits must be harvested before the first frosts, which will irreversibly destroy them.
 In mainland France, as the harvest is often done in one go, sufficient space is needed to store the chayotes.
 Because, in favourable years, the harvest can be substantial.
-The vegetable-fruits can reach 500g to 1kg and a single liana can produce up to around fifty fruits.
+The vegetable-fruits can weigh between 500 g and 1 kg, and a single liana can produce up to around fifty fruits.
 At full ripeness, the skin should be thick enough to resist finger pressure.

-The chayote harvest spreads from late August to November
+The harvest of chayotes spreads from late August to November

-Chayotes can be stored for several months in a dry, cool (around 10°C) and well-ventilated room, preferably sheltered from light.
-It’s better to spread them out rather than stack them for storage.
+Chayotes can be stored for several months in a dry, cool (around 10 °C), and well-ventilated room, preferably away from light.
+It is better to spread them out rather than stack them for storage.

 → Read also: How to harvest and store chayotes?

 In the chayote, everything is good!
-Indeed, although it’s mainly known for its edible fruits, its young shoots and leaves are also edible.
-Moreover, chayote is very low in calories and rich in vitamin C, minerals and fibre.
+Indeed, although it is best known for its edible fruits, its young shoots and leaves are also edible.
+Moreover, chayote is very low in calories and rich in vitamin C, minerals, and fibre.

-You can already prepare the young shoots boiled like asparagus or stir-fried in a pan.
+You can already prepare the young shoots boiled like asparagus or stir-fried and sautéed in a pan.
 The leaves can be cooked and enjoyed like spinach.
 Even the tubercles can be eaten fried or boiled in water.
-But you’ll need to wait at least 7 to 8 years before consuming them.
+However, you must wait at least 7 to 8 years before consuming them.

 As for the chayotes, they can be eaten raw or cooked.
-Raw, chayote is delicious grated with a vinaigrette.
-To eat it cooked, you first need to peel it and remove the tough core.
-You can boil, steam, bake or pan-fry it to prepare gratins, ratatouille, mash, soup… either on its own or paired with other vegetables or starches (potatoes, mushrooms, onions, leeks…).
+Raw, chayote can be enjoyed grated with a vinaigrette.
+To eat it cooked, you must first peel it and remove the hard core.
+You can boil, steam, bake, or fry it to prepare it in gratins, ratatouille, mash, soup… alone or combined with other vegetables or starches (potatoes, mushrooms, onions, leeks…).

 You can also incorporate chayote into sweet dishes (cakes, fritters, jams…).